 EU/EEA nationals that are going to register

 The conditions for living in Norway based on your own funds are that you are financially independent and can manage on your own money during your entire stay in Norway.
 You are not entitled to financial assistance or benefits from the Norwegian authorities.
-You must have an insurance that covers health services for the whole period you are staying in Norway.
+Du må ha en forsikring som dekker helsetjenester i Norge i 12 måneder.
+You must have an insurance policy that covers health services in Norway for 12 months.

 Rights and obligations

 - You can work in Norway.
-If you change the basis of your stay from your own funds to an employee, self-employed person or family member of an EU/EEA citizen who is an employee or self-employed, there is no longer a requirement that you must have health insurance.
+If you change the basis of your stay from your own funds to an employee, self-employed person or family member of an EU/EEA citizen who is an employee or self-employed, you will no longer be required to have health insurance.
 See the conditions you must meet to be an employee, self-employed or family member.
-If you are retired and starting work, you must notify Helfo (external website).
+If you are retired and are going to start working, you must notify Helfo (external website).

 - You can bring your family to Norway.
 They must also register according to the EU/EEA regulations.

-- If you do not have enough money to manage financially in Norway, you must leave Norway again, or meet the conditions for the right of residence according to other reasons, for example as an employee.
+- If you do not have enough money to manage financially in Norway, you will have to leave Norway unless you fulfil the requirements for residence on other grounds such as employment.

-- After five years in Norway, you may get a permanent right of residence if you meet the conditions.
+- After 5 years in Norway, you may be granted a permanent right of residence if you fulfil the conditions.